sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Cross Join/content.rst

 First, a *cartesian product* of the input operands is performed, producing an intermediate result, called **virtual data set** (VDS₁); this virtual data set VDS₁ has the following components:

-* The components coming from exactly one input data set, which appear once and maintain their original name and role.
+* The identifiers and measures coming from exactly one input data set, which appear once and maintain their original name and role.
-* The components coming from multiple data sets, which appear as many times as the data sets they come from; names of each of these components are prefixed with the alias of the data set they come from, separated by the “`#`” symbol; in this context, the symbol “`#`” does not denote the membership operator, but acts just as a separator between the data set and the component name.
-If the aliases are not defined, the names are prefixed with the data set name.
-If the data set name can't be determined (for example the join operand is an expression), an error is raised.
-For example, if “`population`” appears in two input data sets “`ds1`” and “`ds2`”, that have the aliases “`a`” and “`b`” respectively, both “`a#population`” and “`b#population`” will appear in the virtual Data Set; If the aliases were not specified, the names must be used (i.e. “`ds1#population`” and “`ds2#population`”).
+* The identifiers and measures coming from multiple data sets, which appear as many times as the data sets they come from; names of each of these components are prefixed with the alias of the data set they come from, separated by the “`#`” symbol; in this context, the symbol “`#`” does not denote the membership operator, but acts just as a separator between the data set and the component name.
+If the aliases are not defined, the names are prefixed with the data set name;
+* The viral attributes, coming from any number of Data Sets, which appear once.

 Then, subsequent clauses in the **cross_join** are procedurally evaluated on the virtual data set VDS₁ as follows.